kubeflow/katib/docs/proposals/trial-custom-crd.md

 ### Succeeded condition of running CRD

-We have already [designed Kubeflow provider](https://github.com/kubeflow/katib/blob/master/pkg/job/v1alpha3/kubeflow.go#L27-L60) to check succeeded status for TFJob and PyTorchJob as `unstructured` objects by [comparing](https://github.com/kubeflow/katib/blob/master/pkg/controller.v1beta1/trial/trial_controller_util.go#L161) `.status.conditions[x].type` value with `Succeeded` value.
+We have already [designed Kubeflow provider](https://github.com/kubeflow/katib/blob/master/pkg/job/v1alpha3/kubeflow.go#L27-L60) to check succeeded conditions for the TFJob and PyTorchJob as `unstructured` objects by [comparing](https://github.com/kubeflow/katib/blob/master/pkg/controller.v1beta1/trial/trial_controller_util.go#L161) `.status.conditions[x].type` value with `Succeeded` value.

-Different CRD can have unique status design (e.g, Kubernetes batch job succeeded status is [`Complete`](https://github.com/kubernetes/api/blob/master/batch/v1/types.go#L167-L173)).
+Different CRD can have unique status design (e.g, Kubernetes batch job succeeded condition is [`Complete`](https://github.com/kubernetes/api/blob/master/batch/v1/types.go#L167-L173)).
-We add new parameters `SucceededCondition` to get CRD succeeded status value and trigger trial controller.
+We add a new parameter `SucceededCondition` to get CRD succeeded condition value and trigger trial controller.
 Trial controller checks all running job conditions and verifies that running job has appropriate `type` in `.status.conditions` with `status=True`.
-We also should transform `reason` and `message`, if it is available to trial conditions.
+We also should transform `reason` and `message` from custom CRD to the trial conditions, if it is available.

-For example for TFJob:
+For example, for TFJob:

 ```yaml
 . . .